DempseyBlum/tinnitus/src/pages/about/index.md

         automatically interprets the sounds as a sign that something is terribly wrong, or as a danger signal.
-If this continues, your mind becomes obsessed with the sound, continually focusing on it and thus maintaining your body and mind in a state of high alert.
+If this continues, your mind becomes obsessed with the sound, continually focusing on it and thus maintaining your topicBody and mind in a state of high alert.

         If this fearful pattern of thought is left unchecked, the negative response to the sound is reinforced.
 This 'programming' of the brain must be corrected so that you learn to manage your tinnitus rather than letting it manage you.
-      heading: Mechanisms of Tinnitus
+      topicHeading: Mechanisms of Tinnitus
-    - body: >-
+    - topicBody: >-
         Tinnitus is a symptom of a malfunction of the auditory system where by the sufferer hears sounds in the ears and head which are not associated with any external source.